Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/claims.md

 ![claim-attest-5](assets/new-claims/new-attest-5.png)

-## Using Parity Signer
+## Using Axia Signer

 ### What you will need

-- Parity Signer
+- Axia Signer
 - Your AXIASolar account linked to AXIASolar-JS Apps UI

-Before claiming, you should import your AXIASolar address on Parity Signer to the AXIASolarJS apps.
-All operations will use Parity Signer to sign the transaction, but will broadcast it via the AXIASolarJS apps remote node.
-If you do not have a AXIASolar address, please follow the instructions on the Parity Signer section in the [account generation][] page for generating a new AXIASolar account.
+Before claiming, you should import your AXIASolar address on Axia Signer to the AXIASolarJS apps.
+All operations will use Axia Signer to sign the transaction, but will broadcast it via the AXIASolarJS apps remote node.
+If you do not have a AXIASolar address, please follow the instructions on the Axia Signer section in the [account generation][] page for generating a new AXIASolar account.

 ### Go to AXIASolar-JS Apps

 Proceed to [axiasolar-js Apps][claims app].
-You will need to import your address on Parity Signer to the Accounts page first.
+You will need to import your address on Axia Signer to the Accounts page first.

 ### Make the Attestation